bcgov/moh-prime/README.md

 	docker-compose up --build

+Here are the environment variables for the docker-compose and their uses:

+	env-variables...

-For full developement, developer dependancies are the following:
+For full development, developer dependencies are the following:

 	.NET Core SDK
 	Visual Studio Code